Steele dossier: Moscow weekend, November 810, 2013

 The night of November 8–9, he attended Aras Agalarov's 58th birthday party at 10:00 p.m.
 He then left the birthday party early Saturday morning and, at about 1:30 a.m., Moscow time, returned to his hotel room with his bodyguard, Keith Schiller.
 While Trump and Schiller were walking back to Trump's hotel room, Schiller said he told Trump about an earlier offer to send five prostitutes "to Trump's hotel room that night", and Schiller said he told Trump he had rejected the offer.
 After Trump went to bed alone, Schiller said he stood outside Trump's door for a time and then left.

-During later testimony, Schiller was unable to provide an alibi for Trump's later activities during the early morning hours of November 9, hours described by Rob Goldstone as a "five-hour window" of time that Trump was afforded to sleep early Saturday morning".
-This time is suspected by several writers of possibly being the time of the alleged salacious incident, (Note: Possible time of incident.) and the Senate Intelligence Committee found evidence of "additional social activity" in Trump's room at that time.

-Trump later repeatedly lied to Comey by claiming he was not in Moscow the night of November 8–9.
-Comey later said: "It's always significant when someone lies to you, especially about something you're not asking about.
-It tends to reflect a consciousness of guilt."
-Jennifer Rubin described Trump's fake alibi as "strong evidence of guilt".
+Ben Schreckinger reported in Politico that Comey wrote contemporaneous notes which stated that on two occasions, Trump had privately represented that he had not stayed overnight in Moscow on the night of November 8–9, when he had according to flight records.
+Trump later stated he did not make those statements, and disputed Comey's account.
+Comey and some commentators, such as Rubin, interpreted this at the time as reflective of a consciousness of guilt.

 The morning of November 9, Facebook posts showed he was still at the Ritz-Carlton Hotel, and other sources document that he then had a busy day with various meetings and tours of Moscow.
 That evening he attended the Miss Universe pageant, followed by an after-party that started at 1:00 a.m.
 Then, without returning to his hotel, he flew back to the U.S.